dinooo13/fmeyer.dev-content/post/mutation-testing/index.en.md

 Test quality is often a big question mark in software development.
 High or low coverage in the end everything depends on the effectiveness of the testsuite.
 Mutation testing is a technique, we can use to get a deeper insight into the quality of our tests.
-But how is mutation testing helping us?
+But how can mutation testing help us?
 Like the name suggests it's mutating our code, if a test is green even though the code was modified the mutant is escaped.
 On the other hand if the test turns out to be red, the mutant was caught.
 Lets look at some code examples to understand how our code is mutated.